akshayKhot/akshayKhot.github.io/_posts/2021-3-2-getting-started-with-aspnet-core.md

   <div class="caption">Welcome Page</div>
 </div>

-Note: By default, the HTML for the web page that we just saw is stored in the `Layout` file, under the `View` folder.
-To keep things simple for future tutorials, I will remove the default header and footer.
-I will also remove all the CSS so we can start from a blank canvas.
+Note: By default, the HTML for the above web page is stored in the `Layout` file, under the `View` folder.
+To keep things simple for future tutorials, I have removed the default header and footer, and the default style so we can start from a blank canvas.

 If you want to stop the application, type `Ctrl+C` in the terminal window.